elk-audio/elkpy/README.md

 return an `ElkpyEvent`: an asyncio.Event that will be **set** by `elkpy` whenever the corresponding notification is emitted by Sushi.

-An asyncio user can elect to `await ElkpyEvent.wait()` to ensure that the command has been properly carried out.
+An asyncio user can elect to `await ElkpyEvent.wait()` to ensure that the command has been properly carried out before carrying on with further rpcs.
 Ignoring the event is also a valid option for cases where absolute confirmation is not critical.

+On top of ensuring completion of gRPC calls, Elkpy events related to track and processor creation bring additional convenience once there are set.
+Indeed elkpy will add relevant data to those events:
+* TrackCreationEvents will have the following attributes:
+  * TrackCreationEvent.sushi_id: the internal id in sushi that must be used to identify the track.
+  * TrackCreationEvent.data: the track_info object returned by *get_track_info()*
+* ProcessorCreationEvent will have:
+  * ProcessorCreationEvent.sushi_id: the processor internal id
+  * ProcessorCreationEvent.data: the return value of *get_processor_info()*
+  * ProcessorCreationEvent.params: a list of processor parameters as returned by *get_processor_parameters()*

 #### CAUTION
 elkpy uses an asyncio.EventLoop to run its notification monitoring.
 In asyncio programs, it will simply get the current running loop.
 And if that fails (for instance